-The Company has entered into agreements with independent third party banks for a total of \$15.0 million secured credit facilities with one year drawn periods and maturity dates of ten years.
-The proceeds are used by the Company to originate and hold consumer chattel loans secured by manufactured homes, which are pledged as collateral to the facility.
+The Company has entered into secured credit facilities with independent third party banks totaling \$15.0 million and maturity dates of ten years.
+The proceeds are used by the Company to originate and hold consumer chattel personal property loans secured by manufactured homes, which are pledged as collateral to the facility.
 The maximum advance for loans under these programs is 80% of the outstanding collateral principal balance, with the Company providing the remaining funds.
 One of the facilities has a floating interest rate during a one year warehouse period in which the Company has the option to convert all or a portion of the loan to a fixed rate.
-During the warehouse period, the facility bears interest at an annual rate of the average one month LIBOR rates plus 3.50%.
-Upon conversion, converted balances bear interest at an annual rate of 10 year US Treasury bonds plus 2.75%.
-Payments are based on a 20 year amortization schedule with a balloon payment due upon maturity.
-The other facility has a fixed interest rate of 4.75% and a balloon payment due upon maturity.
+During the warehouse period, this facility bears interest at an annual rate of the average one month LIBOR rate plus 3.50%.
+Upon conversion, converted balances bear interest at the 10 year US Treasury bond rate plus 2.75% with the rate fixed at time of conversion.
+The other facility has a fixed interest rate of 4.75%.
+Payments are based on 20 year amortization schedules with balloon payments due upon maturity.